rui9812/rui9812.github.io/_pages/about.md

 - **Microsoft Research Asia** (Oct.
 2021 – Feb.
 2023)
   Worked on knowledge representation learning and joint training of GNNs & LMs.

-💡I am currently seeking internship opportunities related to **Self-Evolving LLM Agent Systems**.
-Please feel free to contact me if you are interested in my research or background.
+<p style="color: red;">💡I am currently seeking internship opportunities related to **Self-Evolving LLM Agent Systems**.
+Please feel free to contact me if you are interested in my research or background.</p>

 ## 📚 Selected Publications